 Bring the right shoes!

 This has continually been my mantra for my fall, winter, and spring packing lists as well, but it bears repeating!
 The right pair of shoes will make or break your trip to Paris.
-You will most likely spend hours on your feet exploring the city (or waiting in line to get into the Louvre), so make sure that you are comfortable.
+You will most likely spend hours on your feet exploring the streets of Paris (or waiting in line to get into the Louvre), so make sure that you are bringing comfortable walking shoes.
 With that in mind, don’t reach for your favorite flip-flops or trusted running shoes just yet.

 Don’t skip on accessories